bsnes-emu/bsnes/docs/notes.md

-the extra hardware in the Game Boy Color came in transparent cartridges, and had a slightly different shape to prevent them from being used in original Game Boys..
+the extra hardware in the Game Boy Color came in transparent cartridges, and had a slightly different shape to prevent them from being used in original Game Boys.
 ROM files for these games
 typically have filenames ending in `.gbc`.